Tom-Draper/Roulette-Simulator/README.md

 On start up the program will ask you to enter a bank account value.
 This is the only time you can enter this value.
 You can reset the bank back to the originial value you entered, but cannot modify.

-After entering a bank value, you can then enter a single spin command that controls your chip size, board placement and then optional flags with their corresponding value can be entered.
+After entering a bank value, the available chips to use in your command will be displayed.
+They include 0.5 to 100 in value.
+You can then enter a single spin command that inputs your chip value, table placement and then optional flags with their corresponding value can be entered.
 Each value must be separated by a single space.

 The format of a spin command is as follows: